8 Things to Do with Homeschooled Kids on the Space Coast

 Expand Your Horizons with a Bit of History and Art

 Downtown Melbourne also has murals for you to take in and view as well.
-The area is working towards having around 15-20 murals ranging in size and style, but for now, the area is home to six completed murals so adding this to your outdoor museum tour at EGAD will make for a well-rounded day for your student.
+The area is working towards having around 15-20 murals ranging in size and style, so adding this to your outdoor museum tour at EGAD will make for a well-rounded day for your student.

 But if you want a more hands-on experience for your homeschooler, stop at Painting with a Twist for an opportunity to paint your own masterpiece.
-With locations in two historic areas, Cocoa Village and Downtown Melbourne, this is a great way to couple listening skills with stretching your student’s flair for creativity.
+With locations in two historic areas, Painting with a Twist - Cocoa Village and Painting with a Twist - Downtown Melbourne, this is a great way to couple listening skills with stretching your student’s flair for creativity.
 Commemorate this outing with your original take-home piece of art.

 There are so many ways to be able to incorporate learning with having fun and it doesn’t have to be confined to the classroom.
 You can teach while on vacation without feeling like you’re even in class.
 That’s a win-win for both you, as a teacher, and to your student.
 So as you start thinking about lesson plans, don’t forget to add a “funducational” getaway to the Space Coast!